fwbrasil/activate/README.md

 * Always add a column "ID" to entities.
 * The table name is the name of the entity class.
-* The type AbstractInstant (JodaTime) follows the mapemanento of type Date.
+* The type AbstractInstant (JodaTime) follows the same mapping of Date.

 License
 =======